natb1/old.trial_division/README.md

   new technology to me and it seems like the best documented usage.
 - choice of algorithm: the last constraint is interpreted to mean the algorithm must be some variation of trial division
-- optimizations of serial trial division:
-  - if all primes of n-1 are known, n need only be tested for division by those primes.
-  - if one divisor of a number is known, it does not need to continue checking for additional divisors.
-  - divisors need only be checked up to sqrt(n)
 - parallelization strategy:
   - `all_primes` can be decomposed into
     `_is_prime` subproblems.
 The result of `all_primes` is the